Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Implications on the evolution of the galaxy disk

-Additional evidence supporting dilution effects due to gas inflows comes from the nitrogen abundance.
-The N/O we derived in Sect. \ref{sec:chemical_abundances} (Table \ref{tab:ism_table}) is interestingly 0.3\,dex higher at fixed metallicity, than the best-fit relation measured for local galaxies, reported in \citet{Hayden-Pawson:2022}, and consistent with the large scatter observed a $z$\,$\sim$\,2 \citep{Shapley:2015,Hayden-Pawson:2022}.
-In contrast to oxygen and sulfur, which are $\alpha$ elements and are mainly created on shorter timescales in the explosion of core collapse supernovae (CCSN), nitrogen has two different creation channels \citep[see][for a review]{Kobayashi:2023}: A primary channel, independent from metallicity, in which nitrogen is expelled by CCSN \citep{Maiolino:2019}; and a secondary channel, in which nitrogen originates from intermediate-mass, metal-rich stars reaching the asymptotic giant branch phase, which dominate the nitrogen production at high metallicity \citep[e.g.,][]{Vincenzo:2016}.
-Given the different formation mechanism of nitrogen compared to oxygen, measuring its abundance provides insights into the star formation and chemical enrichment histories of the galaxy \citep{Sanders:2023}.
+Additional evidence supporting dilution effects due to gas inflows comes from nitrogen abundance.
+The N/O derived in Sect. \ref{sec:chemical_abundances} (Table \ref{tab:ism_table}) is interestingly 0.3\,dex higher at fixed metallicity than the best-fit relation measured for the local galaxies reported in \citet{Hayden-Pawson:2022} and consistent with the large scatter observed a $z$\,$\sim$\,2 \citep{Shapley:2015,Hayden-Pawson:2022}.
+In contrast to oxygen and sulfur -- $\alpha$ elements mainly produced on shorter timescales as core collapse supernovae (CCSNe) explode -- nitrogen has two different creation channels \citep[see][for a review]{Kobayashi:2023}: a primary, metallicity-independent channel, in which nitrogen is expelled by CCSNe \citep{Maiolino:2019}, and a secondary channel, in which nitrogen originates from intermediate-mass, metal-rich stars in the asymptotic giant branch phase, which dominate nitrogen production at high metallicity \citep[e.g.,][]{Vincenzo:2016}.
+Given the different formation mechanisms of nitrogen compared to oxygen, measuring its abundance provides insights into the star formation and chemical enrichment histories of the galaxy \citep{Sanders:2023}.

-With the advent of JWST, nitrogen enhancement is found to be common in very metal-poor ($Z$\,$\sim$\,0.1\,$Z_{\odot}$) and high-$z$ ($z$\,>\,4) star-forming galaxies \citep[e.g., ][]{Bunker:2023, Cameron:2023,Isobe:2023, Topping:2024}, although not ubiquitous \citep{Rogers:2024}.
-Various mechanisms were proposed to explain such a nitrogen enhancement, such as an excess of Wolf-Rayet stars \citep{Flury:2024, Welch:2025}, varying IMFs \citep{Arellanocordova:2024}, or the enrichment by population III stars \citep{Nandal:2024}.
-Considering the inflow detection in \target \citep[][Pulsoni et al. in prep.]{Genzel:2023}, we may here be witnessing an overall gas metallicity dilution, as traced by O/H, rather than a nitrogen enhancement \citep[e.g.,][]{Stiavelli:2025}.
-The overabundance of N/O compared to the subsolar O/H might be a consequence of lower-metallicity gas brought in from the disk outskirts and external accretion, diluting the gas phase oxygen abundance within the disk while preserving the N/O relative abundance.
+With the advent of JWST, nitrogen enhancement is found to be common in very metal-poor ($Z$\,$\sim$\,0.1\,$Z_{\odot}$) and high-$z$ ($z$\,>\,4) star-forming galaxies \citep[e.g.,][]{Bunker:2023, Cameron:2023,Isobe:2023, Topping:2024}, though it is not ubiquitous \citep{Rogers:2024}.
+Various mechanisms were proposed to explain such nitrogen enhancement, including an excess of Wolf-Rayet stars \citep{Flury:2025, Welch:2025}, varying IMFs \citep{Arellanocordova:2025}, and enrichment by population III stars \citep{Nandal:2024}.
+Considering the inflow detection in \target \citep[][Pulsoni et al. in prep.]{Genzel:2023}, we may be witnessing an overall gas--metallicity dilution, as traced by O/H, rather than a nitrogen enhancement \citep[e.g.,][]{Stiavelli:2025}.
+The overabundance of N/O relative to subsolar O/H may arise from lower-metallicity gas from the disk outskirts or external accretion, which dilutes the gas-phase oxygen abundance in the disk while preserving the relative N/O abundance.